spletts/nHDeabsorb/docs/features.rst

 Tables in this repository (`absorption_tables/ <https://github.com/spletts/nHDeabsorb/src/nHDeabsorb/absorption_tables>`_) were created using XSpec.
 The tables contain the absorption :math:`\exp(-\eta\sigma(E))` (where :math:`\eta` is `nH` the Hydrogen column density, and :math:`\sigma(E)` is the cross section) and corresponding energy (in keV).
 This is done to indirectly access whichever formula for the cross section that XSpec uses for each model.
-The table is interpolated in order to evaluate the nH absorption at specific energies, outside of XSpec.
+The absorption can be evaluated in two ways (see ``get_absorption.xspec_absorption_component`` and validation/ for differences between the results of the two methods):

+    * (Default) Calculates the absorption in each bin by averaging all the absorption values in the table that lie within each bin.
+    * Calculates the absorption in each bin by averaging the absorption at the endpoints of each bin.
+The absorption at the specific endpoint energy is evaluated by interpolating the table of absorption values.

-    * The absorption component was isolated for XSpec's ``tbabs`` + ``abund wilm`` and ``phabs`` commands/models.
+The absorption component was isolated for XSpec's ``tbabs`` + ``abund wilm`` and ``phabs`` commands/models.
-    * Plot of absorption tables used in the repository:
+Below is a plot of absorption tables used in the repository:

     .. image:: ../src/nHDeabsorb/absorption_plots/absorption_vs_xrt_energy_range.png
        :alt: Absorption vs energy plot of tables used in the repository